Publications

 Summary

 Manure needs to be managed properly to be composted properly.
-Carbon/nitrogen ratios should be about 30-to-1, moisture content should be around 50% and oxygen needs to be incorporated routinely by turning.
+Carbon/nitrogen ratios should be about 30-to-1, moisture content should be around 50 percent and air needs to be incorporated routinely by turning.
 This ensures that the pile will heat and convert to compost effectively.

 Surface and ground water proximity are important for compost site selection.
 The compost site needs to be in an area not prone to contamination of groundwater by leaching or where leachate can run off to surface water.

-Composting is an effective manure management tool that reduces volume, kills pathogens, kills parasites and reduces weed seeds, and also improves soil health and fertility.
+Composting is an effective manure management tool that reduces volume, kills pathogens and weed seeds, and also improves soil health and fertility.
 However, soil and compost should be tested for nutrients.
 Applying compost with a calibrated spreader ensures that crop yield goals will be met and reduces the chance of pollution.
-The volume reduction of composting manure can save livestock owners money and provide crop producers with a more uniform fertilizer than fresh manure.
+The volume reduction of composting manure can save producers money.

 References